-- Once the beef has cooked, add all that lovely cooked onion and garlic along with the potatoes, carrots, parsnips, celeriac, dry spices, Hungarian sausage and beef stock to the pan.
+- Once the beef has cooked, add in the cooked onion and garlic along with the potatoes, carrots, parsnips, celeriac, dry spices, Hungarian sausage and beef stock to the pan.

-- Bring it all to a boil, then let that baby simmer (uncovered) for one more hour, topping up with extra hot water as required to keep everything covered and maintain a soft, soupy consistency.
+- Bring it all to a boil, then reduce heat and simmer (uncovered) for one more hour, topping up with extra hot water as required to keep everything covered and maintain a soft, soupy consistency.

 - Serve immediately with hot crusty bread and butter.
 YUMMMM.